Peel Regional Paramedic Services

 Peel Regional Paramedic Services, provide ambulatory and paramedic care for the municipalities within Peel Region, in Ontario, Canada.
-Paramedic Headquarters are located in Brampton at 1600 Bovaird Road east and operations serve the residents of Caledon, Brampton, and Mississauga.

-Peel Paramedics are overseen by Sunnybrook Centre for Prehospital Medicine (SCPM) and Base Hospital Director Sheldon Cheskes.
+Paramedic Headquarters are located in Brampton at 1600 Bovaird Road East, and operations serve the residents of Caledon, Brampton, and Mississauga.
+Peel Paramedics are overseen by Sunnybrook Centre for Pre-hospital Medicine (SCPM) and Base Hospital Director Sheldon Cheskes.
 The Paramedics have routinely been involved in ground breaking patient care studies that have revolutionized Emergency Patient Care in the ROC - Resuscitation Outcomes Consortium.
 ROC is a clinical trial network focusing on research in the area of pre-hospital cardiopulmonary arrest and severe traumatic injury.

-Service Issues
+Service issues

-Peel Paramedics routinely encounter off-load delays at area hospitals due to the volume of patients transported, lengthy wait times at local Emergency Rooms and the aging population in the Region of Peel.
+Peel Paramedics routinely encounter off-load delays at area hospitals due to the volume of patients transported, lengthy wait times at local Emergency Rooms, and the aging population in the Region of Peel.